appdefensealliance/ASA-WG/Cloud App and Config Profile/Cloud App and Config Test Guide.md

 * Ensure there is at least one Event Selector for a Trail with `IncludeManagementEvents` set to true and `ReadWriteType` set to `All`.
-1. Get a list of all associated metric filters for this &lt;cloudtrail_log_group_name>:
+1. Get a list of all associated metric filters for this <cloudtrail_log_group_name>:

 ```